Supreme Apparel: The Facts You Never Knew!

 Supreme is a polarising brand of clothing inspired by skateboarding and street culture.
-The company was founded in 1994 by James Jebbia.
-He began releasing a small number of items in each clothing line so not to get stuck with inventory.
-He has continued this practice even though the brand is hugely popular.
+James Jebbia founded the company in 1994.
+He began releasing a small number of items in each clothing line so as not to get stuck with inventory.
+He has continued this practice with all the Supreme apparel even though the brand is hugely popular.
 This creates a buying frenzy rarely seen in the fashion industry.
 Supreme is a unique brand with a compelling history.
 Here are a few interesting facts you may not know about Supreme apparel.

-The iconic box logo is primarily based on propaganda art created by Barbara Kruger.
-Her art was commonly seen as a red box with white words.
-The font used in the logo is called “future heavy oblique.”
-The accented “E” was inspired by Andre Courreges, a French designer who popularised the mini-skirt.
+The iconic box logo is primarily based on propaganda art created by Barbara Kruger, whose art is famous for the red box with white words.
+The font in the logo is the “future heavy oblique.”
+Andre Courreges, the French designer who popularised the mini-skirt, is the inspiration behind the “E” with an accent.
 There is a version of the logo that misspells it as Supream.
-This was purposely done as an acknowledgment to Mark Gonzales, who often misspelled the name on postcards he mailed to the store.
+Supreme did that on purpose as an acknowledgment to Mark Gonzales, who often misspelled the name on postcards he mailed to the store.
 Few brands would release items carrying a misspelled logo.
-Jebbia does not own the name “Supreme” because he cannot trade mark it.
+Jebbia does not own the name “Supreme” because he cannot trademark it.
 The first shirts ever released by the brand were the box logo, the “afro skater” and Robert De Niro as Travis Bickle in Taxi Driver.

 Supreme Store and Brand